 For Iraq's neighbors as well as for the United States, the stakes in the outcome of the political process in Iraq have been high.
 Still at odds with Iran on virtually every issue in the Middle East, the United States has considerable concerns about the potential for increased Iranian influence in Iraq now that U.S. forces are no longer there.
-Senior U.S. officials, include then Secretary of Defense Gates, argued that one compelling reason to keep some U.S. troops in Iraq past 2011 is to ensure that Iran does not gain preponderant influence in Iraq.
-These fears are shared by Iraq's Sunni Arab factions who see Iran as supporting the domination of Iraq by Maliki and other Shiite leaders.
+U.S. officials argued that one compelling reason to keep some U.S. troops in Iraq past 2011 was to ensure that Iran does not gain preponderant influence in Iraq.
+These fears are shared by Iraq's Sunni Arab factions, who see Iran as supporting the domination of Iraq by Maliki and other Shiite leaders.